nmandery/pg_byteamagic/README.md

 PostgreSQL extension to determinate the filetypes of bytea BLOBs

-For more information see the included README.byteamagic file.
+For more information see the included doc/byteamagic.md file.